 - We are working to optimize a novel approach (Seeding Concept), whereby coral larvae are settled on specifically designed substrates.
 These substrates may be seeded on degraded reefs without the need of manual attachment, which is currently the most time consuming step in the restoration process.
 This approach in its current stage reduces the effort required for outplanting by an order of magnitude.

 - We develop alternative approaches to produce large quantities of sexual offspring independently of land-based culture facilities.
-For example, our ocean-based rearing pools have reduced the infrastructure costs considerably (by at least two orders of magnitude) and need only 5% of the labor compared to operating traditional land-based facilities (Engineering is becoming an integral part of coral reef restoration).
+For example, Coral Rearing In-Situ Basins (CRIB) have reduced the infrastructure costs considerably (by at least two orders of magnitude) and need only 5% of the labor compared to operating traditional land-based facilities (Engineering is becoming an integral part of coral reef restoration).

 - We seek to apply tree nurseries and asexual fragments to produce brood stocks for highly endangered coral species which no longer manage to fertilize naturally.
 In the future, gametes of known genotypes may be effectively collected and used for coral sexual restoration.